Chinese Canadians in Greater Vancouver: Historical media

-One of Canada's first Chinese newspapers, the Chinese Reform Gazette (日薪報 (日薪报, jat6 san1 bou3, Rìxīnbào), Cantonese name also spelled as Yat Sun Bo, "Daily News"), was published by the Vancouver branch of the Chinese Empire Reform Association and argued in favor of Kang Youwei's ideas of governance.
+One of Canada's first Chinese newspapers, the Chinese Reform Gazette (日薪報 (日薪报, jat6 san1 bou3, Rìxīnbào), Cantonese name also spelled as Yat Sun Bo, "Daily News"), was published by the Vancouver branch of the Chinese Empire Reform Association and argued in favour of Kang Youwei's ideas of governance.
 Two other major newspapers were published by reformist groups of the early 1900s.
 The Wah Ying Yat Bo ("Chinese English Daily News"), an English-Chinese bilingual paper, was founded by Christians and acquired by the Cheekongtong, which then founded the Tai Hon Bo in 1907.
 In 1908 the Wah Ying Yat Bo was disestablished.

-The Dai Luk Bo ("Mainland Times") began publication in 1908 in Vancouver, advocated in favor of revolution in China, and was disestablished the following year.
+The Dai Luk Bo ("Mainland Times") began publication in 1908 in Vancouver, advocated in favour of revolution in China, and was disestablished the following year.
 The Tai Hon Bo began taking a pro-Sun Yat-sen stance after Sun Yat-sen follower Feng Tzu-yu took the position of editor at that publication.
 The newspapers of the Cheekongtong and the Rixin Bao were in conflict with each other by the late 1900s and early 1910s; the former asked for revolution while the latter asked for reform without revolution.
 A revolution in China occurred in 1911.
 The Tai Hon Bo was, in 1914, renamed Tai Hon Kung Go ("Chinese Times").
 In the 1970s Tai Hon Kung Bo was still in operation.

 The Chinatown News, a biweekly, English-language paper, was a newspaper established by Chinese born in Canada, or tusheng.
 The founder was Roy Mah, who served as its editor.
 The paper focused on Canadian politics and events and did not focus on intra-Chinese political conflicts.
-Instead its focus was on things of interest to Canadian-born Chinese, and the paper often favored the tusheng in conflicts they had with newly arrived Chinese.
+Instead its focus was on things of interest to Canadian-born Chinese, and the paper often favoured the tusheng in conflicts they had with newly arrived Chinese.
 It ran until 1995.
 The Chinese News Weekly and New Citizen were also established by locally born Chinese, in 1936 and 1949, respectively, but closed after short durations of operation.

 The Canada Morning News (Jianada Zhongguo Chenbao) was a Kuomintang newspaper that had a leftist persuasion.

 The Da Zhong Bao was opened in February 1961.
 It was published by the Chinese Youth Association.
 It was originally bimonthly but it later shifted into being a weekly paper.
 There was an English version published in the Fall of 1970.
 Four issues were made in the CYA's attempt to spread messages to tusheng.

 Other historical Chinese-language papers in Vancouver include the Chinese Times, Chinese Voice, and New Republic.